ADB Report Discusses Climate Change in Asia and the Pacific and its Human Dimensions

 Climate Change in Asia and the Pacific - ADB Report

-The paper, “A Region at Risk: The Human Dimensions of Climate Change in Asia and Pacific” that the Asian Development Bank, published in 2017, looks into the present situation in Asia and the Pacific as they come to grips with the effects of the changing climate.
+The paper “A Region at Risk: The Human Dimensions of Climate Change in Asia and the Pacific,” published in 2017 by the Asian Development Bank, examines the present situation in Asia and the Pacific as they grapple with the effects of the changing climate.

-The coming decade is very crucial according to the paper for implementing adequate mitigation measures to deliver on the Paris agreement.
+According to the paper, the coming decade is crucial for implementing adequate mitigation measures to deliver on the Paris Agreement.
 One of the most important steps to this is the decarbonization of the Asian economy.

 It also investigates the infrastructure networks that will be impacted by climate change and variability, so building resilience in these vulnerable infrastructures is essential.
-There is much benefit to building resilience in infrastructure as these reduce direct losses, as well as indirect costs, brought about by disruption, the report mentions.
+The report mentions the many benefits of building resilience in infrastructure, as these reduce direct losses and indirect costs brought about by disruption.

-What would spark your interest are the recommendations with regards to infrastructure resilience and adaptation that the paper presented.
+What would spark your interest are the recommendations that the paper presented with regard to infrastructure resilience and adaptation.
 It mentions the following:

-• Regarding the new infrastructure assets incorporating climate resilience should be prioritized.
+• The new infrastructure assets incorporating climate resilience should be prioritized.

 • For existing infrastructure, it should be retrofitted for climate adaptation.

-• Additional infrastructure activities would be strengthening or construction of seawalls, putting up hard defences on structures vulnerable to extreme weather conditions and adapting nature-based solutions such as improving mangroves for coastal protection.
+• Additional infrastructure activities would include strengthening or constructing seawalls, putting up hard defences on structures vulnerable to extreme weather conditions, and adapting nature-based solutions, such as improving mangroves for coastal protection.

 The paper also states that investing in resilience outweighs costs with significant benefit-cost rations.
 For example, the cost of building flood defences far exceeds the damage brought about by inundation.
-Climate-resilient infrastructure is those that are planned, designed, anticipate and adapt to the changing climate conditions.
+Climate-resilient infrastructure is those that are planned, designed, anticipated and adapted to the changing climate conditions.
 It is also a continuing process.

-This paper has some important and very informative data that give a very clear picture of the present situation of the cities and communities in Asia and the Pacific and presents effective recommendations on climate mitigation and adaptation.
-We encourage you to have a read through.
+This paper contains important and informative data that give a clear picture of the present situation of cities and communities in Asia and the Pacific and present effective recommendations on climate adaptation and mitigation.
+We encourage you to read it.

 You can download a free copy of the report by clicking on this link: